What is the Endocannabinoid System? Read on..

 How does the body work with the Endocannabinoid system?

 Our clever bio-suits (aka human body) use enzymes in the endocannabinoid system to break down leftover endocannabinoids and when Cannabis/hemp extract is added to the mix it stops the enzymes breaking down the AEA molecule (aka our old friend the bliss molecule) and makes more of it available for use by other cells.

 We are all individuals and it seems that this is also reflected in our endocannabinoid system levels reflecting a unique balance of receptor density and how we absorb amounts of 2-AG and AEA.

 The science behind Cannabis and endocannabinoids shows that introducing Cannabis can have a direct impact upon these systems in our bodies, this really excites and interests me.
 It is the endocannabinoid system that promotes embryonic development which makes human life possible.
 It promotes brain development in the embryo by regulating stem cells and after birth the endocannabinoid CB1 receptor initiates milk suckling!
 This system was only discovered and the findings were published in 1992, however the endocannabinoid system began evolving over half a billion years ago.

-Wow that’s the science attack over and I shall retire from the white coat for the moment.
 Hope you liked the interesting snippets and look forward to more blogs!

 Thank you for reading our blog and if you are interested in trying any of our products please use the code CB10 for a 10% discount on your first order at checkout.